Welcome to Clipper Events

 Sir Robin wanted everyone to have the opportunity to experience the challenge and sheer exhilaration of ocean racing.
 As he says, “Fewer people have raced a yacht around the globe than have climbed Mount Everest.”
 In 1995 he set up Clipper Ventures, which has transformed more than 4,000 novices into racing yachtsmen and women, many of whom have achieved the pinnacle of ocean sailing – a full circumnavigation.

 Among many other races, in 2007 he circumnavigated again in the VELUX 5 OCEANS race at the age of 68.
-For his latest challenge, Sir Robin will compete in the 10th anniversary edition of the Route de Rhum race which starts in St Malo, France, on November 2 2014, and finishes at the Caribbean island of Guadeloupe.
+For his latest challenge, Sir Robin competed in the 10th anniversary edition of the Route de Rhum race which started in St Malo, France, on 2 November 2014, and finished at the Caribbean island of Guadeloupe in third after 20 days, 7 hours, 52 minutes and 22 seconds at sea, managing to hold off rival Wilfrid Clerton, who finished around 20 miles behind.